stephenredfield/InstructorResources/UTAs.md

 ### Additional Administrative Notes

 - It is faster to continue the employment of a TA from a previous term than initiate a new hire.
-- If a TA will not be working again the next term, their employment should be terminated by the supervisor notifying the UTA guru (Calvin Hughes).
+- If a TA will not be working again the next term, their employment should be terminated by the supervisor notifying the UTA guru ([Sherry Barrett](mailto:sherry.barrett@oregonstate.edu)).

 ## Piazza Contributors